 Compulsory and core elective modules are marked in the module catalogues with the note "Dieses Modul ist als vorgezogenes Mastermodul geeignet."
 Modules that are not marked accordingly may not be pre-booked.

 Suitable elective modules are defined by the respective Institute/Department each semester.
 In case of uncertainty please contact the academic advisor responsible.

 The booking of pre-Master's modules for mobility students is carried out by the responsible mobility delegate of the respective Institute/Department.
 Please contact these, to check which modules can be pre-booked.

 If the exams for two modules take place at the same time you can submit a request to cancel one of the modules outside the cancellation period.
 Please contact the Academic Advisors responsible at the institutes and departments, who will review your request.
-If your request is granted, your registration for one of the two exams will be canceled and you will be registered for the repeat exam in the module in question the same semester.
+If your request is granted, your registration for one of the two exams will be canceled and you can registered for the repeat exam in the module in question, if a repeat exam is offered in the same semester.
 In this case the first exam does not count as a failed attempt.
 If no repeat exam is on offer, the module will be canceled and you will have to book it again the following semester.

 To avoid clashes, find out the dates of the exams already when you’re booking modules.

 In some study programs, acquiring language skills is a mandatory part of the training in the subject.
 The UZH and ETH Zurich Language Center offers selected courses for students with mandatory language proficiency requirements.
 However, the relevant modules cannot be booked using the module booking tool.
 Please directly contact the language center online for the courses in question.
 Make sure to select the target group “PhF-Studierende mit Spracherwerbspflicht” (Arts and Social Sciences students with language proficiency requirements).
 Other courses at the Language Center cannot be used to meet and be credited for the mandatory language requirement.
 You'll find more information on the Language Center website.